Chanel Harris-Tavita: 2023

 After the World Cup the previous year, Harris-Tavita travelled Europe as part of his hiatus from rugby league.
 In May 2023, it was announced Harris-Tavita would return to the New Zealand Warriors, signing a two-year deal from 2024.

 2024

 He played 17 games for the New Zealand Warriors in the 2024 NRL season which saw the club finish 13th on the table.
 On 15 October 2024, it was announced that Harris-Tavita would re-sign with the club for another two years.

 2025

 He played 24 games with New Zealand in the 2025 NRL season as the club finished 6th on the table and qualified for the finals.
 They were eliminated by Penrith in the first week of the finals.

+2026

+On 21 May, New Zealand Warriors confirmed that Harris-Tavita had re-signed with the club for a further year.
+On 18 August, Harris-Tavita extended his contract again until the end of 2029.